Freecycle & Freegle

 Some Freecycle groups let members include phone numbers in group emails, but it's not a good idea to give out personal details to all and sundry.

-If you arrive to pick something up and it turns out to be not as expected, you don’t have to take it.
-Just politely say, "no thank you, please give it to someone else".
+If you arrive to pick something up and it turns out to be not as expected, you don't have to take it.
+Just politely say 'sorry, its not quite what I'm looking for, please let someone else have it'.

-Sadly, in rare cases givers will describe rotting items as "in great condition", just to get rid of them.
+Sadly, in rare cases, givers will describe rotting items as being in great condition just to try and get rid of them.

-If you’re a giveaway site regular and feel uncomfortable giving out your mobile number, consider getting a cheap pay-as-you-go Sim just for freebie communications.
+If you're a giveaway site regular and feel uncomfortable giving out your mobile number, consider getting a cheap pay-as-you-go Sim – that way you can get a dedicated phone number for use with Freecycle, Freegle etc.

-When you temporarily change the Sim card in your phone, you’ll have a different number.
-The Sim card is usually located behind the battery on the back of the phone.
+When you switch over the Sim in your phone, you'll have a different number.
+The Sim is usually located behind the battery on the back of the phone.
+See Best Pay-as-you-go Sim Deals for more.

 Find super-cheap local eBay bargains